grails-profiles/angular/README.md

 Run the front-end e2e and grails integration tests simultaneously with `./gradlew integrationTest`

 No need to install Node, though we would recommend doing so if you'll be working with the front-end directly often!

-## Development

-Directions on how to contribute to this profile forthcoming!